miquella/vaulted/doc/vaulted-shell.1.md

   Role assumption may be performed without specifying a vault to spawn from.
   When invoked this way, credentials are sourced from default locations (e.g. environment, configuration files, instance profile, etc.).

+`--assume-duration` *duration*
+  Specifies the duration that a role should be assumed for (e.g. 15m or 2h) See **ASSUMING A ROLE** below for details on how Vaulted assumes roles.

+  This can apply to the role specified in a vault's configuration (via `vaulted edit`) or a role specified via the `--assume` option.
+If multiple roles are assumed, this will be applied to the final assumed role.

 `--no-session`
   Disables the generation of temporary credentials and role assumption.
 The